gitops-examples/argocd-image-updater-example/README.md

 1. Note that it can take some time for Image Updater to pick up the tag change in the registry and then more time for Argo CD to deploy the changed manifests.
 You can optimize this a bit by setting up a webhook between the manifest repository `argocd-image-updater-example` and Argo CD.
 This removes the time waiting for Argo CD to poll the repository.
 There doesn't appear to be a way to have Argo CD Image Updater accept a webhook from the registry at this time per this [issue](https://github.com/argoproj-labs/argocd-image-updater/issues/1).

-2. With quay.io I'm briefly getting a degraded deployment as the digest cannot be pulled, need to investigate this further.
+2. The first time I run this with quay.io I'm briefly getting a degraded deployment as the digest cannot be pulled, need to investigate this further.
+Subsequent runs don't have this issue.